 13 May 2016

-Universities and other higher education providers would have to publish clear information for prospective undergraduates about what tuition fees cover, how the money is spent, and what is expected of students.
-The bill aims to make fee spending transparent so applicants can compare courses and providers more easily.
+The Higher Education (Information) Bill would require higher education providers to publish information for people considering undergraduate study about what is included with tuition fees, how the money is spent, and what is expected of students.
+It aims to increase transparency around tuition fee spending and help prospective students make informed choices.

 Generated 21 February 2026